-If you ask a room full of hairdressers to name their top dryer, expect Parlux to win the majority vote.
-This Italian brand has been a cult favourite for those in the know for years; many top salons will use nothing else and, after trying the latest model, the Parlux Alyon, it’s not hard to see why.
+If you ask a room full of hair stylists to name their best hair dryer, expect Parlux to win the majority vote.
+This Italian brand has been a cult favorite for those in the know for years; many top salons will use nothing else and, after trying the latest model, the Parlux Alyon, it’s not hard to see why.

 On a superficial note, this dryer’s appearance could reasonably be described as sexy.
-It comes in 10 colours, from inky matte black to bright corals and yellows (I tried peacock-like jade) and, thanks to its prism exterior, throws out an array of lovely shades depending on the light.
+It comes in 10 colors, from inky matte black to bright corals and yellows (we tried peacock-like jade) and, thanks to its prism exterior, throws out an array of lovely shades depending on the light.

-It’s small, sleek and incredibly light, coming in at just a shade heavier than the GHD Flight, a travel dryer, but boasts a muscular 2250W of power.
+It’s small, sleek, and incredibly light, coming in at just a shade heavier than the GHD Flight, a travel dryer, but boasts a muscular 2250W of power.
 The heat and speed options are good, two of each adjusted with a unique flick switch on the side of the handle.
-This proved surprisingly handy for mid-dry temperature adjustments, which I could do intuitively using my thumb instead of having to pull the dryer away to see which button I was pressing.
+This proved surprisingly handy for mid-dry temperature adjustments, which we could do intuitively using our thumbs instead of having to pull the dryer away to see which button we were pressing.

 Looks and feel aside, the Parlux Alyon packs in a fair number of useful features, which makes it truly worthy of inclusion in this best hair dryer guide.
 It’s ionic, so helps prevent frizz and damage, while the K-Advance Plus motor promises a robust lifespan of at least 3,000 hours and powerful airflow, both signatures of the Parlux brand, hence their popularity with pros.

-There is also a patent-pending HFS “Hair Free System” – essentially a little corkscrew within the back vent that catches hair to stop it getting trapped in the dryer.
-This looked tricky, with its 10-step instruction booklet, but was actually quite simple, although I wasn't convinced it deserved such fanfare compared with an ordinary twist-off vent.
+There is also a patent-pending HFS “Hair Free System”—essentially a little corkscrew within the back vent that catches hair to stop it from getting trapped in the dryer.
+This looked tricky, with its 10-step instruction booklet, but was actually quite simple, although we weren't convinced it deserved such fanfare compared with an ordinary twist-off vent.